gallexi/darray/README.md

 // Returns pointer the new darray with reserved space. void* da_reserve(void* darr, size_t nelem);
 ```
-Resizing a darray will set the length of the darray to `nelem`, reallocating memory if neccesary.
+Resizing a darray will set the length of the darray to `nelem`, reallocating memory if necessary.
 Downsizing from a larger length to a smaller length will not alter values in the range `[0:nelem-1]`.
 Upsizing from a smaller length to a larger length will preserve the values of all previous elements, though additional elements within the darray will contain garbage values.
 ```C
 foo* my_arr = da_alloc(15, sizeof(foo)); // initial length of 15
 my_arr = da_resize(my_arr, 25); // new length of 25
 ```
-Reserving space in a darray will reallocate memory as neccesary such that the darray can hold an additional `nelem` elements after insertion, altering a darray's capacity, but not its length.
+Reserving space in a darray will reallocate memory as necessary such that the darray can hold an additional `nelem` elements after insertion, altering a darray's capacity, but not its length.
 ```C
 foo* my_arr = da_alloc(15, sizeof(foo)); // initial length of 15
 my_arr = da_reserve(my_arr, 50);